UoA-CARES/cares_reinforcement_learning/docs/developer_guide/algorithm.md

 Each `create_<Algorithm>` function follows a consistent pattern: it instantiates the required network components (e.g. actor, critic, or value network) using the provided configuration, determines the appropriate device, and then passes these components into the algorithm class.
 This ensures that all algorithms are created in a standardised and reproducible way.
 This also facilitates the automated testing of the code base.

-The [AlgorithmFactory](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/algorithm/algorithm_factory.py) then dynamically selects the correct creation method based on the `algorithm` field in the configuration, allowing new algorithms to be integrated simply by defining their configuration and corresponding factory method.
+The [AlgorithmFactory][alg-fac-code] then dynamically selects the correct creation method based on the `algorithm` field in the configuration, allowing new algorithms to be integrated simply by defining their configuration and corresponding factory method.
 This design keeps the system modular and extensible, while maintaining a single entry point for constructing fully configured agents.

 ### Example DQN
 The `create_DQN` method is shown below - the method creates the `Network` with the environments `observation_size` and `action_num` and passes it into the `DQN` algorithm.